-The Board is responsible to shareholders for the overall strategy, governance, and performance of the Company.
+The Board is responsible to shareholders for the Company's overall strategy, governance, and performance.

-The Board has a charter that sets out its authority, responsibilities and membership, and the arrangements by which it operates.
-The charter also describes those matters expressly reserved for the Board and those matters delegated to management.
+The Board has a charter that sets out its authority, responsibilities and membership and the arrangements by which it operates.
+The charter also describes those matters expressly reserved for the Board and those delegated to management.